 On the site, you’d store each user’s login credentials (e.g., email address and password, in an appropriately secure, encrypted format).
 You’d also store a value representing the customer’s access expiration date (i.e., the customer has paid for access until this point).

-active_until) to one month from now, plus perhaps a day or two for leeway.
+current_period_end), adding perhaps a day or two for leeway.
 When the customer logs in, you’d verify the login credentials and check the

-active_until timestamp to confirm that it’s still in the future, and therefore an active account.
+current_period_end timestamp to confirm that it’s still in the future, and therefore an active account.

 When the subscription is renewed (i.e., when Stripe bills the customer and they are charged again) your site is notified via webhooks of the additional payment: